God demonstrates His nature when He tells us what He thinks, says, feels, and does.

 God is reasonable because He reasons before He acts.
 He tries to teach us to do the same, Is 1:18, “Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”
 He is teaching us in Isaiah that when we reason before we act, more and more of our actions will be good, and we will continue to remove sin from our lives.
 He asks us to spend some time evaluating what we do, which helps us stay on the path to Him, Prov 4:26-27, “Ponder the path of thy feet, and let all thy ways be established.
 Turn not to the right hand nor to the left: remove thy foot from evil.”

-Some might twinge when they read we can remove sin from our lives, however, they have not read, 2 Tim 3:16-17, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
+Some might twinge when they read, we can remove sin from our lives.
+However, they do not understand, 2 Tim 3:16-17, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
 Perfect is possible, but I am not sure how much time we have to spend reading and reasoning with God to get there.
-Or, maybe some of us are not meant to achieve it in this life, but rather to understand what it looks like and work toward it, Rom 3:23, “For all have sinned, and come short of the glory of God;”
+Or, maybe some of us are not meant to achieve it in this life.
+But, rather to understand what it looks like and work toward it, Rom 3:23, “For all have sinned, and come short of the glory of God;”

 We could go on for pages talking about God’s nature and love for us.
 However, the most compelling proof of His love is the way His love changes people’s lives.
 I have seen drug dealers became elders in churches, drug addicts in recovery, and ordinary people like me busily removing sin and selfishness from our lives.
-We do not have to look too far to find these examples; God has placed witnesses in every community, even prisons.
-To personally experience His love, we only have to open the door, feel His love, and see salvation transform our lives.
+We do not have to look far to find these examples; God has placed witnesses in every community, even prisons.
+To personally experience His love, we only have to open the door, feel His love, and watch His freely offered salvation transform our lives.